cosminstaicu/antheia/SECURITY.md

 ## Reporting a Vulnerability

 If you find a security vulnerability, **DO NOT OPEN A PUBLIC ISSUE** but send an email to cosminstaicu[@]gmail.com.
+I will acknowledge receipt of the report as soon as possible, typically within a few days.

 Please include as much of the information listed below as you can to help me better understand and resolve the issue:

 - The type of issue (e.g., buffer overflow, cross-site scripting)
 - Full paths of source file(s) related to the manifestation of the issue
 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue